Edit a JFrog CLI Server Configuration

 Non-Interactive Usage (CI/CD)

 Pass --interactive=false along with the flags for every field you want to retain.
-Only the fields you specify are written; all other fields are cleared, so always pass every field you need to keep.
+Only the fields you specify are written.
+All other fields are cleared, so always pass every field you need to keep.

 To rotate an access token non-interactively: